By Jill Henderson – Show Me Oz –

 Posted in Features, Nature Notes, Sustainable Solutions, Wild Walk

 Tagged A Journey of Seasons, about, Asclepias, butterflies, butterflyweed, conservation, jill henderson, milkweed, monarch butterfly, nature, show me oz

 Show Me Oz

 I have been gardening nearly all my adult life and have had the pleasure of knowing and growing many lovely flowering plants and shrubs.
 But it was by sheer luck that I became acquainted with the hardy evergreen, Hellebores orientalis, more commonly referred to as the Lenten Rose.
 These unique flowering perennials not only sport durable evergreen foliage and are easy to grow and maintain, but the softly delicate flowers appear at a the most unlikely time of the year.

 Posted in Features, Garden Gate

-Tagged cooking, freezing, garlic, how to, jill henderson, kitchen, old, show me oz, sprouting, the healing power of kitchen herbs
+Tagged cooking with, culinary, ginger, ginger root, healing, herbs and spices, jill henderson, medicinal, medicinal uses, preserving, show me oz, the healing power of kitchen herbs